Healing Begins For Mother Who Lost Children in Condo Fire

 "I never abandoned my children," said Henry Lopez.

-Nikia said, "How are you going to call this man, who is fighting stronger than you for justice for your children, a liar? "
+"How are you going to call this man, who is fighting stronger than you for justice for your children, a liar?"
+Nikia Lopez said.

 She went on to say the prosecutor proved his case that Henry Lopez left his children without trying to rescue them from the fire.

 Henry Lopez also called himself an "awesome" dad.
-Nikia said Henry Lopez was a good provider, but it takes more than money to be a father.
+Nikia Lopez said Henry Lopez was a good provider, but it takes more than money to be a great father.

 "You have to be present, you have to make sure your kids are safe," she said.